BernhardMoller/alpacka/README.md

 # Code for the alpacka Python package, used to extract metadata from text data sets
 #### Folder "functions" contains functions for calculating the NCOF and TF-IDF score for a user specified data set.
 #### The file "Pipes" contains pipelins for the two methods that can be used to create a better workflow when using the package as well as a tool for loading the data.
-#### To use the package begin by importing Pipes and then you can initiate the Data loader, NCOF, or TFIDF class.
+#### To use the package begin by importing Pipes and then you can initiate the NCOF or TFIDF class.
-#### Alter the config.ini file to change the base setup and alter the paths to your data

 # Walkthrough
+This walkthrough will only deal with the `NCOF`method available in the package, an example of the `TF-IDF` based method is available in the demos folder.
+This walkthrough is available as a notebook in the demos folder.
 ### Install the alpacka package through pip, or download the package through github.

     > pip install alpacka